Grandparents Day of Prayer

 Prior to September 12th:

-- Enlist at least one other grandparent to pray with you.
+- Invite other grandparents to pray with you.

 On September 12th: